-Any member of the trans community who needs assistance due to an officially declared disaster will be considered for the fund.
+Any member of the trans community who needs assistance due to a disaster will be considered for the fund.
 Please read the following to better understand the assistance that’s available as well as the process of obtaining assistance:

 1. I need immediate assistance.

 If you are in a life-threatening situation, you will need to contact emergency services.